emmanueltouzery/cigale-timesheet/README.md

 If you're running linux and install the epiphany browser (gnome-web), the app will take advantage of it and start in its own window (web application mode).

+## Prefetching

+Fetching data for one day can take time, if you're using network sources, like SVN and Redmine.
+For that reason, there is an option to prefetch the data.
+If you manually run the app with `--prefetch`, it will prefetch the data for every day from the first day of the previous month to yesterday (and remove obsolete prefetch data).
+The application will be very fast after that.
+One option is to have some mechanism (for instance a cron job on unix environments) run that automatically for you on a regular basis so that the application is fast when you need it.
+The application will also cache data when fetching for past days.

 ## Cabal sandbox

 If you wish to install it in a cabal sandbox, you'll need to be careful because the setup program wants to invoke `fay` to build the javascript, but if fay was built in the sandbox, you'll need to run commands like that before running `cabal install`: